-“The Polo – is that a fibreglass-based experiment that went very badly wrong?”
-This was the question posed by Antonio having viewed the photo gallery on The Cars of Roscoff and Morlaix piece.
-He was referring to the Volkswagen Polo Transfer and – truth be told – PetrolBlog knew absolutely nothing about it.
+“The Polo: is that a fibreglass-based experiment that went very badly wrong?”
+This was the question posed by Antonio having viewed the photo gallery on The Cars of Roscoff and Morlaix.
+He was referring to the Volkswagen Polo Transfer and, truth be told, PetrolBlog knew absolutely nothing about it.

 Naturally PB had to find out more.
 Well, there’s never anything decent on television.

-Turns out the Volkswagen Polo Transfer represents just a tiny slice of the company’s 126-year history and today the firm is involved with the creation of ambulances, electric vehicles, funeral cars, refrigerated trucks and disabled access cars.
+It turns out the Volkswagen Polo Transfer represents just a tiny slice of the company’s 126-year history.
+Today, the firm is involved with the creation of ambulances, electric vehicles, funeral cars, refrigerated trucks and disabled access cars.
 Gruau’s list of partners reads like a who’s-who of automotive brands.
 But none of its creations are as cool as the Volkswagen Polo Transfer.

 The negotiations were a closely guarded secret and the eventual deal represented a significant coup for the French company and the local community.
 It is said that the contract secured an investment of two million francs and the building of a new factory in Mayenne specifically for the Volkswagen Polo Transfer.
 The initial plan was to build a total of 1,000 vans at a rate of 30 per month.

 In the first instance, Gruau’s stylists presented Volkswagen with a foam model of the Polo Transfer, which was subsequently followed by a three-quarter size model to give the Germans an idea of the lines.
 With VW’s approval, Gruau pressed on with a prototype, but a fire destroyed the car with which the mould was to be created.
 This delayed the delivery of the prototype by two weeks.